tygoee/quadlets/pterodactyl/README.md

 # Additional configuration

-First, add your UID and GID in [pterodactyl.env](./environment/pterodactyl.env) and modify the timezone.
+First and modify the timezone in [pterodactyl.env](./pterodactyl.env).

 You also need to enable the podman socket service: